VeronicaGlez/Disocactus_transcriptome/README.md

 Contains results of all analysis made in the research
 <br>
-- `tepal_sizes`  graphisc and tables related to cell sizes statistics analysis in different developmental stages. <br>
+- `tepal_sizes`  graphics and tables related to cell sizes statistics analysis in different developmental stages. <br>